 Once you see the bean, you would be surprised by its shape and color, and also by appearance of two beans inside the fruit.
 The Peaberry is a type of coffee where you will find only one bean, and so many coffee drinkers value this type of coffee.

-The green arabica coffee beans is then carefully sorted and packed for shipping to the coffee roasting companies.
-There the coffee beans are roasted and sorted into different grades before packaging and distribution.
+The delicate coffee beans are removed from their husks, dried out in a number of ways before being sorted, packed and shipped to the coffee roasting companies.
+There the coffee beans are roasted and resorted into different grades before packaging and distribution.

 Personally, I have never drunk coffee because it was good for me!
 I wouldn’t encourage you to, either.
 However, there is a growing body of debate and evidence that drinking coffee has some health benefits: lower incidence of certain types of cancer, reduced oral cavities, prevention of some types of heart problems.